Shaminiy/Training_demo_DevOps/terraform/import.md

 Terraform's import feature helps you bring resources that were created manually or outside of Terraform under Terraform management, without recreating them.

+In simple, This helps to import resources which are created manually or not part of the current statefile. for example: you manually created a VM in GCP, now you want to automate using terraform , then import option helps to get into terraform config.

 ---

 ## Why Import?